apache/pulsar/site2/docs/administration-pulsar-shell.md

 </TabItem>
 <TabItem value="pipe">

-Make the shell reading from the stadanrd input `-` option.
+Make the shell read from the standard input `-` option.

 ```shell